-- Collaborate with other agencies involved in the DR implementation to ensure seamless process for clients. - Attend CFS unit meetings, as agreed upon by Contractor and County, to help foster relationship with CFS staff. - Collaborate with FRCs and Core Service Agencies located throughout the Southern Region. - Coordinate case plan with existing CalWORKS, food stamps and employment service plans. - Assist in filling out the forms and completing the application process for cases where the family has applied for aid programs. - Provide web and e-mail access, maintenance and technical support.
+- Collaborate with other agencies involved in the DR implementation to ensure seamless process for clients. - Attend CFS unit meetings, as agreed upon by Contractor and County, to help foster relationship with CFS staff. - Collaborate with FRCs and Core Service Agencies located throughout the Northern Region. - Coordinate case plan with existing CalWORKS, food stamps and employment service plans.
+At least two attempts will be made to communicate with the existing Case Worker. - Assist in filling out the forms and completing the application process for cases where the family has applied for aid programs. - Provide a mobile work platform for staff and provide on-going maintenance and technical support.